EliasVincent/joplin-email-note/README.md

+# Archive notice

+This plugin hasn't been updated in over four years.
+There are also many shortcomings with it such as not supporting any note attachments such as files or images.
+I thank everyone who used this plugin.

 # Joplin-Email-Note

 A very simple Joplin Plugin to send your current note as an email to your browser or email client of choice. ✉